 There are other more relaxed styles of homeschooling like unschooling, that may make that thought less stressful.
 But in all honesty, I haven’t looked much into them.
 For more on unschooling, check out this post from TheHomeSchoolMom.

-While I’m looking forward to all the time we’ll be spending together, that may not be your dream for your family.
+While I love all the time we spend together, that may not be your dream for your family.
+And even if it is, there are still days when it can feel overwhelming.
 If the thought of spending time with your kids nearly 24/7 is too much, homeschooling may not be a good fit.

 Kids May Test Their Boundaries